 Howard A. Learner is the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest's premier public interest environmental legal advocacy and eco-business innovation organization and among the nation's leaders.
-He is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC's work promoting clean energy development solutions to global warming problems, advancing transportation policy innovations and improvements, including regional high-speed rail development, and preserving the Midwest's valued natural resources and heritage.
+He is responsible for the overall strategic leadership, policy direction, and financial platform for ELPC's work promoting clean energy development solutions to climate change problems, advancing transportation policy innovations and improvements, including regional high-speed rail development, and preserving the Midwest's valued natural resources and heritage.

-Prof. Learner serves as the vice chair of the National Advisory Council on Environmental Policy and Technology for the U.S. EPA Administrator.
+Professor Learner serves as the vice chair of the National Advisory Council on Environmental Policy and Technology for the U.S. EPA Administrator.
 He received the U.S. District Court for the Northern District of Illinois–Federal Bar Association's Award for Excellence in Pro Bono and Public Interest Service; Leadership Greater Chicago's Distinguished Leadership Fellow Award for the 25th Anniversary; the Public Interest Law Initiative's Distinguished Public Service Award; the American Council for an Energy-Efficient Economy's National Champion of Energy Efficiency Award for Energy Policy; and the American Wind Energy Association's National Wind Energy Advocacy Award.

-Prof. Learner received his law degree from Harvard Law School (1980) and his BA (with honors) from the University of Michigan (1976).
-He serves on the board of directors of the American Council for Renewable Energy and the Friends of Israel's Environment (chair), among others.
+Professor Learner received his law degree from Harvard Law School (1980) and his BA (with honors) from the University of Michigan (1976).
+He serves on the board of directors of RSA US (chair) and the Friends of Israel's Environment (vice chair), among others.